mackenziekbrooks/dci271-s20-newdarkage/_posts/map/2020-05-14-Charlottesville.md

 **Site #2 - Dominion Energy at 1719 Hydraulic Rd**

 I know of this site because I drive by it all the time when I am driving up Rt 29.
 I selected it because Dominion Energy is an important power source for residents all throughout Virginia and other states.
-The Land is owned by the energy company, Virginia Electric and Power Company, and is used for maintenance purposes.
-I was unable to find a picture of it, but below is a pictures from Google Map’s street view.
+The land is owned by the energy company, Virginia Electric and Power Company, and is used for maintenance purposes.
+I was unable to find a picture of it, but below is a picture from Google Map’s street view.
 You can see the large cell tower in the back of the photo, which also belongs to them.

 ![Dominion.png]({{site.baseurl}}/assets/images/Dominion.png)